Defining binary phylogenetic trees using parsimony: new bounds: Preliminaries

-Given some phylogenetic tree $T$ with taxa $X$ and some binary character $f:X\rightarrow \{a,b\}$, we call $l(f,T) := \min_{g} ch(g,T)$ the \emph{parsimony score} of $f$ on $T$.
+Given some phylogenetic tree $T$ with taxa $X$ and some binary character $f:X\rightarrow \{a,b\}$, we call $l(f,T) := \min_{g} ch(g,T)$ the \textit{parsimony score} of $f$ on $T$.
 Here, the minimum runs over all extensions $g$ of $f$ on $T$.
-Note that an extension $g$ of $f$ on $T$ with $ch(g,T)=l(f,T)$ is called \emph{most parsimonious}.
+Note that an extension $g$ of $f$ on $T$ with $ch(g,T)=l(f,T)$ is called \textit{most parsimonious}.

-We can extend the definition of the parsimony score to \emph{alignments}, i.e., to a multiset of characters $A=\{f_1, \ldots, f_k\}: l(A, T) = \sum\limits_{i=1}^k l(f_i, T)$.
+We can extend the definition of the parsimony score to \textit{alignments}, i.e., to a multiset of characters $A=\{f_1, \ldots, f_k\}: l(A, T) = \sum\limits_{i=1}^k l(f_i, T)$.

-Now, the most important concept in our manuscript is a particular alignment: For a given phylogenetic tree $T$, we define the alignment $A_k(T)$ as the set of all characters with parsimony score $k$ on $T$.
+Now, the most important concept in our manuscript is a particular alignment: For a given binary phylogenetic tree $T$, we define the alignment $A_k(T)$ as the set of all characters with parsimony score $k$ on $T$.
+If $A$ is an alignment, then we call it an \textit{$A_k$-alignment} if there exists some binary phylogenetic tree $T$ with $A = A_k(T)$.